broadinstitute/adapt/README.md

 ```
 Depending on your setup (i.e., if you do not have write permissions in the installation directory), you may need to supply `--user` to `pip install`.

-If you want to be able to use AWS cloud features, replace the last line with the following:
+If you want to be able to use AWS Cloud features, replace the last line with the following:
 ```bash
 pip install -e ".[AWS]"
 ```